akshaysrivastava113/payments-app/README.md

 # Payments App
-Transfer and make payments to users v1, hosted on mongodb.
+Transfer and make payments to users v1, db maintained on mongodb.